DataHighway-DHX/node/README.md

   --raw > ./src/chain-definition-custom/chain_def_testnet_poa_v0.1.0.json
 ```

+> Remember to purge the chain state if you change anything

 ## Run multiple nodes in PoS testnet using custom blockchain configuration <a id="chapter-f21efd"></a>

 * Run custom Substrate-based blockchain on local machine testnet with multiple terminals: